RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

   ## 1. Recommended Links for chrome-devtools, Finding vulnerability in javascript.
 ----------------------------------------------------------------------------------------------
 ## Debugging Javascript code:

+	Idea is to finding vulnerabilty and information in urls and files by understanding "How JavaScript is used in website? then breaking it:

   Open DevTools(right click and select inspect) > goto Netowrk

     Select Js in the Options : In case you want to See all the Js files) Select XHR(XML HTTP Request or Simply fetching remote file with javascript) : In case you want to See Request made by javascript.

-## Do a Stactic Analysis (Idea is to finding vulnerabilty in Js code by understanding "How JavaScript is used in website? then breaking it):
+## Understanding Juicy information, Collecting Urls, endpoints etc and Automating things :

   ### Identifying and gathering JavaScript files in an application.